Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ## 🧬 Final Note

-If you are a developer,journalist,activist, or security researcher,you may mirror this file.
+If you are a developer, journalist, activist, or security researcher, you may mirror this file.
 If you are an OEM,be reminded: chaos cannot be blacklisted.
-If you are an attacker,the ELF will recognize you before you recognize it.
+If you are an attacker, the ELF will recognize you before you recognize it.

 Signed,
 Sharif Muhaymin